 All reports are distributed electronically to participating MAOs through the CMS Health Plan Management System (HPMS), which requires an HPMS User ID.
 The HOS Baseline Reports are distributed in a ZIP file one year after data collection.
 Downloads include the PDF report and the summary-level data in a comma separated values (CSV) file that contains contract-level survey responses, demographic data, and calculated scores.
-Please visit the CMS site for information on how to obtain access to HPMS: www.cms.gov/Research-Statistics-Data-and-Systems/Computer-
+Please visit the CMS HPMS User ID Process site for information on how to establish access to HPMS.
+If HPMS access assistance is required, contact CMS at hpms_access@cms.hhs.gov.